Thertzlor/Revenant/wiki/Options_Documentation.md

 ## newLineAfterName
 When documenting a key insert a newline between name and key description
 * *default value: **true***
 ---
+>[!CAUTION]
-   > EVERYTHING BELOW IS FAIRLY TECHNICAL!
+ EVERYTHING BELOW IS FAIRLY TECHNICAL!
 DON'T CHANGE UNLESS YOU KNOW WHAT YOU ARE DOING

 # Advanced Profile Inheritance Configuration